 Part D Sponsors will be responsible for reporting multiple data elements related to rebates.
 These data will be monitored as components of a Part D Sponsor’s operational costs.
 CMS recognizes the importance of maintaining confidentiality of these records.

 Rebates, discounts, and other price concessions will be reported at either the CMS Part D Sponsor or Contract level.
 Reporting will not be combined by the subcontractor PBM to include multiple Part D Sponsors’ data.
 For example: (1) national Part D sponsors with multiple regional plans contracting independently or through a PBM will report rebates from the level of the national Part D sponsor; (2) regional or local Part D sponsor whether utilizing subcontractor PBM or not report at the Part D sponsor specific level; (3) PBM providing Part D coverage outside of a subcontractor role will report rebates at the PBM level.
 Rebate information should be summarized for each drug, rolled up to include multiple strengths, package sizes, dosage formulations, or combinations.
-The quarterly reported totals are not cumulative YTD totals.

 Reporting timeline: